By Carli Friedman, Director of Research, CQL

 A Roadmap To Transportation Supports

-By Michael Clausen, Quality Enhancement Specialist, CQL
+By Michael Clausen, Director of Personal Outcomes, CQL

 Many people with disabilities experience transportation-related challenges.
 Organizations and direct support professionals (DSPs) are often the key to identifying barriers that exist and systematically breaking them down.
 The “journey” to meet transportation needs begins with thorough exploration, assessment, and mapping.
 Solutions need to be approached at the individual level, one person at a time.
 Assessment should be focused on identifying needs, wants, skills and barriers, and what options might already exist.